 Surinamese Roti.
 This dish is found all across Amsterdam.
 Super filling, unique, and inexpensive.
 De Pijp is the best area to find restaurants serving this dish (Albert Cuypstraat).

 Cheese.
 My favorite type is extra young Boeren (typical Dutch farmer cheese) although you’ll find some from regions all around the Netherlands.
-(Read more about varieties here!)
-Gouda is the most famous type although if you visit Alkmaar [nearby city] on a Friday in spring/summer, you can visit the Netherland’s most famous cheese market.
+Gouda is the most famous type although if you visit Alkmaar [nearby city] on a Friday in spring/summer, you can visit the Dutch cheese markets.
 The supermarkets also have a great cheese selection.

 Stroopwafels.
 These classic Dutch desserts are so tasty.
 You can pick them up at Albert Heijn for under 2 euros.